 Now let’s take a quick look at an inspection is all about.

 A Pre-Purchase home inspection is a non-invasive, visual examination of the accessible areas of a residential property that is for sale, performed for a fee, which is designed to identify defects within specific systems and components defined by the Standards of Operating Procedures that are both observed and deem material by the inspector.
 The scope of the work may be modified by the client and Inspector prior to the inspection process.

 In a general sense, the Inspector will look at the exterior to make sure everything is good.
-The exterior of the house needs to be sealed up, so wind, moisture, birds, bats, and other insects can’t infiltrate the home.
-The site around the house, needs to be sloped away from the home, along with making sure trees and landscaping does not touch the home.
-He/She will also look at the driveway/walks/patio/decks to make sure they are in good condition as well.
+The exterior of the house needs to be sealed up.
+So wind, moisture, birds, bats, and other insects can’t infiltrate the home.
+The site around the house, needs to be sloped away from the home.
+Along with making sure trees and landscaping does not touch the home.
+So lets take a look at what your Inspector will inspect.

-Then the Inspector will move indoors to look at everything he can visually see on the interior.
-Here is a list of some of the items that may be checked:
+Then the Inspector will move indoors to look at everything he can visually see on the interior of the home.
+Here’s a list of some of the items that will be checked:

 By having your dream home inspected by an InterNACHI Certified Professional Inspector, you will have a good idea of what is good about the home, and what items will need to be repaired or replaced right away, or down the road.
 Big ticket items like an old roof or plumbing problems should be negotiated with the seller.

 Paxton Inspections report is easy to navigate and understand what need to be repaired or replaced.
 If you would like a sample report, email us now.

 Call Us today to Schedule Your Pre-Purchase Home Inspection!